SKfraz04/e-Aurum/docs/functionality.md

   - Cryptocurrencies including USDT, USDC, or ETH

 - **4. Live Gold Price Display:**
-  The real-time gold price per gram is displayed on the platform, which serves as the pricing basis for 1 EAU token.
+  The real-time gold price per gram is displayed on the platform, which serves as the pricing basis for 1 eAU token.

 - **5. Purchase Execution:**
-  - Users enter the quantity of gold they wish to purchase (e.g., 10 grams = 10 EAU).
+  - Users enter the quantity of gold they wish to purchase (e.g., 10 grams = 10 eAU).
-  - Upon payment confirmation, an equivalent number of EAU tokens are minted and sent to the user's wallet.
+  - Upon payment confirmation, an equivalent number of eAU tokens are minted and sent to the user's wallet.
   - Users receive a transaction receipt and proof of reserve linked to the minted tokens.

 :::info Purchase Process